brkzkn/LeetCode/README.md

 All codes are written by c#.
 Please don't hesitate to create an issue, if you see a mistake, wrong solution/information.

 As you can see below lists, there are a lot of questions.
-You can choose one of them and contribute it.
+You can choose one of them and contribute it :)

 ## Questions